cmars/distrans/README.md

 # Usage

-`distrans seed <file>` indexes and seeds a file , displaying the dht key which can be used to fetch it.
+`distrans seed <file>` indexes and seeds a file, displaying the dht key which can be used to fetch it.

 `distrans fetch <dht key> [directory]` fetches a file while it's being seeded (defaults to current directory).